 Preparing a meal needs a lot of creativity and good planning.
-You have to come up with good meals everyday considering nutritions and tastes.
+You have to come up with good meals every day considering nutrition and tastes.
 Especially if you are a parent, you will want to consider your kids.
-People make a weekly meal plan because, if daily, you will have to go to the grocery everyday.
+People make a weekly meal plan because if daily, you will have to go to the grocery every day.
 The weekly plan will create a long shopping list.
 This post reviews a smart mobile app, eMeals, that makes your meal and grocery plans extremely easy and simple.

-As you read through this post, you will learn the story that led to foundation of eMeals.
-Of course, I will introduce main features and subscription plans.
-And, lastly I will share my customer review analysis and Google Trend result to tell you if eMeals is really a good product.
+As you read through this post, you will learn the story that led to the foundation of eMeals.
+Of course, I will introduce the main features and subscription plans.
+And, lastly, I will share my customer review analysis and Google Trend result to tell you if eMeals is really a good product.

 Story of eMeals

 As I reviewed many other good products, I learned that there is always a good story behind the success of a product.
 This rule applies to eMeals as well.
 Jane DeLaney and Jenny Cochran founded the firm to solve the problem that every parent experiences on a daily basis.
 They always have to think about what to eat and what to buy for the meal.
 Quite often, this duty falls into the hand of a mom who is also very busy at work.